 When it comes to repayment, Unison wants you to keep the investment for at least five years.
 If you decide to sell before that point, Unison will not take any loss if your home has declined in value.
 Hometap, on the other hand, allows you to sell or buy out its investment at any point during the 10-year term.

-If you have fair or poor credit: Hometap
+If you have poor credit: Hometap

 Hometap’s credit score minimum is much lower, so if your credit isn’t great, they may be your best option.
 With Unison, you’ll need at least a 620 — and if you’re near the bottom of that threshold, you’ll also need a lower DTI and will be able to access less cash.
 As Unison puts it, “The allowable LTV and DTI goes down as credit score goes down.”